Microplastics Research on Cayuga Lake

 Microplastics are so small they slip through water filtration systems and end up in our waterways.
 Their size also means that they enter the food chain, eaten by plankton, shellfish, fish, and top predators, including humans.
 Microplastics might be expected to pass through the digestive system as unnatural fiber.
 However, researchers have found that microplastics persisted in shellfish six weeks after they were moved to clean water.
 Other laboratory experiments on plankton, shellfish, and crabs show that these animals ate less of their natural food when they consume microplastics.
 Not having enough food means that they do not have enough energy, which may lead to lower immune response, less growth, and fewer offspring.

 The persistence of microplastics in organisms is cause for concern because of the potential to cause harm.
 Microplastics may cause physical damage such as particles jabbing and rubbing against organ walls.
 Microplastics could also leach out the hazardous chemicals added to them during production as well as chemicals in the environment that are attracted to their surface.
 Some of these chemicals are hormone-disrupting bisphenol A (BPA) and pesticides, both types that have been known to affect immune function and hamper growth and reproduction.
-Recently, microplastics have been detected in human stools.
+Recently, microplastics have been detected in human stools and farm soils.
 More research is being done to understand how microplastics might affect people.